QiKatherine/QiKatherine.github.io/content/post/The-little-schemer-note-2-3.md

        (xxx (cdr set1) set2))
       (else
         (cons (car set1) (xxx (cdr set1) set2))))))
+{{< /highlight >}}

+For the function `(intersectall)` that selects common atoms for list with more sets, we can write as follow:  the input can be classified to possibilities that: list with zero set, one set and more than one sets.
+We assume the input "list of sets" is not null we only prepare function for list with one or more sets.
+For one set case, the `(null? (cdr lset))` identify and return itself as common atoms; for two or more sets, the function would work properly with function for `(else)` predicate.

+{{< highlight scheme >}}
 ;(intersectall '((a b c) (c a d e) (e f g h a b))) -> '(a) (define intersectall
   (lambda (l-set)